-Assumptions Rationale & Source Low Back Disorder Patients' have had an initial evaluation and do not have Chou, 2007 indications for urgent interventions.
-Patients have persistent pain and dysfunction after 4-6 , and are classified as having LDH, LSS, DS or CLBP on basis of initial evaluation, treatment and imaging.
-Clinical Outcome Measures Back Pain: The primary back pain measure in the model Bombardier, 2000 will be SF-36 bodily pain (BP) subscale.
-Visual Analogue scale (VAS), (0 to 100 scale) will be used Bombardier, 2000 when SF-36 BP is not available. • A change in SF-36 BP > 10 is a moderate effect and > 20 is a Ostelo, 2008 large/substantial effect.
-Chou, 2009 Back Function: The primary back function measure in the RDQ, ODI and methods citations model will be Oswestry Disability Index (ODI), on a 0-100 scale (100 = maximum back dysfunction. • The Roland Morris Disability Questionnaire (RDQ) on a 0- Bombardier, 2000 24 scale, 24 = maximum dysfunction will be mapped to a 0- 100 scale to compare with the ODI in the model. • The Zurich Claudication Questionnaire (ZCQ) has 3 ZCQ citations. subscales (Describe) and the composite score is reported on Zucherman, 2004 a 0100 scale (100 worst score).
-In the RCT of Interspinous spacers for patients with LSS the physical function subscale, scores 1-4 is reported.
-This subscale is mapped to a 0-100 back function score, analogous to ODI for back function for Interspinous spacers for LSS only. • Employment, Work Loss and Cost of Work Loss • Working FT/PT.
-Working status is defined as working full Assumption based on available data in time or part time at baseline in RCTs. randomized controlled trials • Work Days per Year: We assume 48 work weeks x 5 days Assumption per week = 240 working days per year.
-Assumption Democra of Labor Chatistics Democra • We assume annual daily wage of \$165.
-Bureau of Labor Statistics, Report Th7 11 16 1 LEU025289100 • Work loss estimated from patient's perspective as product Assumption of work loss (days) x wages per day.
-D 1 200 • In the RCT of microdiscectomy compared to conservative Peul, 2007 care for LDH, "full recovery" on a 7 point Likert scale was interpreted as return to work.
-Qu ality of Life • EQ-5D is the measure for quality of life in the analysis.
-Age Bombardier, 2000 and sex specific norm for EQ5D (US scoring) for US non- Tosteson, 2000 institutionalized population used • VAS, general health, may be used for quality of life when a Tosteson, 2000 EQ-5D is not reported. • The SF-36 subscales may be mapped to an EQ-5D Ara, 2008 Ad justment for Baseline Differences • In comparison across studies, the outcome measures of Assumption back pain (SF-36 BP, 0-100 scale) and back function (ODI 0 to 100 scale or RDQ transformed to 0 to 100 scale) were adjusted to the baseline of the conservative care group.
-The adjustment used the reported value of the measure (0 to 100 scale) and proportion of maximum potential gain.
-This approach avoids ceiling and floor effects and overestimates that would result from a simple linear adjustment of difference between study score and baseline score of conservative care group.
+Assumptions Rationale & Source Low Back Disorders Patients' have had an initial evaluation and do not have Chou, 2007 indications for urgent interventions.
+Patients have persistent pain and dysfunction after 4-6 weeks, and are classified as having LDH, LSS, DS or CLBP on basis of initial evaluation, treatment and imaging.
+Clinical Outcome Measures Back Pain: The primary back pain measure in the model Bombardier, 2000 was the SF-36 bodily pain (BP) subscale.
+The Visual Analogue Scale (VAS), (0 to 100 scale) was used Bombardier, 2000 when the SF-36 BP was not available. • A change in SF-36 BP > 10 is a moderate effect and > 20 is a Ostelo, 2008 large/substantial effect.
+Chou, 2009 Back Function: The primary back function measure in the RDQ, ODI and methods citations model was the Oswestry Disability Index (ODI), on a 0-100 scale (100 = maximum back dysfunction).
+The Roland Morris Disability Questionnaire (RDQ) on a 0- Bombardier, 2000 24 scale, 24 = maximum dysfunction was mapped to a 0- 100 scale to compare with the ODI in the model.

+Employment, Work Loss and Cost of Work Loss Working FT/PT.
+Working status is defined as working full Assumption based on available data in time or part time at baseline in RCTs. randomized controlled trials Work Days per Year: We assume 48 work weeks x 5 days Assumption per week = 240 working days per year.
+We assume annual daily wage of \$165.
+Bureau of Labor Statistics, Report LEU025289100, 2010 Work loss estimated from patient's perspective as product Assumption of work loss (days) x wages per day.
+In the RCT of microdiscectomy compared to conservative Peul, 2007 care for LDH, "full recovery" on a 7 point Likert scale was interpreted as return to work.
+Quality of Life EQ-5D is the measure for quality of life in the analysis.
+Bombardier, 2000 Age-specific norm for EQ-5D (US scoring, males) for US Tosteson, 2000 non-institutionalized population used VAS, general health, may be used for quality of life when a Tosteson, 2000 EQ-5D is not reported.
+The SF-36 subscales may be mapped to EQ-5D Ara, 2008 Adjustment for Baseline Differences • In comparisons across studies, back pain (SF-36 BP, 0-100 Assumption scale) and back function (ODI 0 to 100 scale or RDQ transformed to 0 to 100 scale) were adjusted to the baseline of the conservative care group.
+The adjustment used the reported value of the measure (0 to 100 scale) and proportion of maximum potential gain to avoid ceiling/floor effects and overestimation that might occur from simple linear adjustment.